ActionPL/duckstation_openbios_savestates/SLPS-00873/README.md

 **Description:**

-Starts on the "Versus Mode" character select screen and has the character Z-Warsd unlocked Based on a save game file courtesy of the user "delta_7890" on GameFAQs
+Starts on the "Versus Mode" character select screen and has the character "Z-Warsd" unlocked Based on a save game file courtesy of the user "delta_7890" on GameFAQs